sivabalan28/EXPERIMENT--01-ALP-FOR-8086/README.md

 2. Run  emu8086 icon (on the desktop or in the c:\EMU8086 folder of window) It has green color

-3.		write the code for the appropriate program for ADDITION,SUBTRACTION, MULTIPLICATION,  DIVISION operations
+3.	 write the code for the appropriate program for ADDITION,SUBTRACTION, MULTIPLICATION,DIVISION,AND,OR,NOT AND XOR operations

 4. Compile the program and check for the errors
 5. Run (once there is no syntax error)